 DeWitt is a very small city located in the state of Arkansas.
 With a population of 3,183 people and two constituent neighborhoods, DeWitt is the 95th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, DeWitt is generally considered to be a blue-collar town.
-35.57% of the DeWitt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in DeWitt, you'll notice that it is more blue-collar than most other communities in America.
+35.57% of DeWitt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, DeWitt is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in DeWitt who work in sales jobs (12.38%), office and administrative support (9.23%), and management occupations (6.55%).

 One of the benefits of DeWitt is that there is very little traffic.
 The average commute to work is 13.73 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.